Roger Federer bids farewell in last match before retirement - WTOP News

 “I have such mixed feelings about this,” said Indrani Maitra, a 49-year-old from India.
 “I’m really glad I’m being able to catch his last match.
 But I’m really sad this is his last match.”

 She came with her daughter, Anushka Verma, a 19-year-old student at University of California, Berkeley, for what they said was their first time to watch tennis live.
-Both were wearing blue hats for the occasion, Maitra’s with Federer’s “RF” insignia, Verma’s with Nadal’s bull horns logo.
+Both wore blue hats for the occasion, Maitra’s with Federer’s “RF” insignia, Verma’s with Nadal’s bull horns logo.

-There were lines hundreds of people deep at the “Game, Set, Merch” shops in and outside the O2 Arena.
-Jacob Benaion, a 61-year-old from Brazil, said he waited for more than an hour with his son, 32-year-old Moyses.

-“I love tennis.
-My first favorite was Ivan Lendl.
-After that, Pete Sampras.
-And after that, Roger Federer.
-And Roger Federer is the best one of all,” Benaion said.
-“He is a legend and he helped tennis grow around the world.
-He is an ambassador of tennis.”

 This goodbye follows that of Serena Williams, the owner of 23 major singles championships, at the U.S. Open three weeks ago after a third-round loss.
 It leaves questions about the future of a game he and she dominated, and transcended, for decades.

-One key difference: While each time Williams took the court in New York, the looming question was how long her stay would endure — a “win or this is it” prospect.
-Friday IS it for Federer, no matter the result.
+One key difference: Each time Williams took the court in New York, the looming question was how long her stay would endure — a “win or this is it” prospect.
+Friday WAS it for Federer, no matter the result.

 Tiafoe’s take on Federer was similar: “I don’t think we’ll see another guy like Roger, the way he played, and the grace he did it with, and who he is as an individual.”